Mayor of Rome: Overview

 The Mayor is elected by the population of Rome.
 Citizens elect also the members of the City Council, which also controls the mayor's policy guidelines and is able to enforce the mayor's resignation by a motion of no confidence.
-The mayor is entitled to appoint and release the members of their government, which are twelve (Assessori delle Giunta Capitolina) according to the Italian Constitution.
+The mayor is entitled to appoint and release the members of his cabinet, which are twelve (Assessori delle Giunta Capitolina) according to the Italian Constitution.

 The seat of the City Council is the city hall Palazzo Senatorio on the Capitoline Hill.

 History

 When the City of Rome was founded, it was initially ruled by Kings.
 After the last King was overthrown, it would be ruled by Consuls who were elected by the Assembly of the Centuries.
 The Assembly of the Centuries was an extremely oligarchic voting system, with voters organized into blocks based on wealth, and each block having but one vote to elect the Consuls.

-There were two Consuls at a time, known as the Consul Priori and the Consul Posteriori, and they served a 1-year term.
-Technically the Consul Priori was in charge of the city as well as the larger Roman Republic, and the Consul Posteriori was his second-in-command, but in practice both Consuls shared power except in times of national emergency.
-(Said emergencies would lead to either Senatus Consultum Ultimum, or failing that the true last resort was a Dictatorship, to be held by the Consul Priori.)

-Roman Emperors were essentially Mayors of Rome ex officio, although the Consuls continued to exist in a largely ceremonial role.
+During the time of the empire, Rome was ruled by its Emperors, although the Consuls continued to exist in a largely ceremonial role.
 The Assembly of the Centuries was abolished, and the power to elect Consuls was transferred to the Senate alone.
 Once the Western Roman Empire ended, Consuls retook charge of the city, even as Kings once again ruled larger territories that included Rome.
 By this time there were no longer two Consuls in Rome, but one, the position of Consul Posteriori having been ceded to the younger Eastern Roman Empire.